There are three ways to get your vegetable garden growing:

 - Savings: seeds are cheaper than store-bought transplants.

-Crops best started from seed in the garden.
+Crops best started from seed in the garden

-Some crops are not easily transplanted to the garden.
+Some crops are not easily transplanted into the garden.
 These crops simply want to be handled as little as possible; they are too small or too delicate as seedlings to be moved from one place to another.
 And when it comes to thinning, it’s best to simply cut the thinnings of these crops off at soil level rather than lift them from the bed.
 Start these crops from seed in the garden:

 - Beets